The Omega Drupal 7 Base Theme is a highly configurable HTML5/960grid base theme.

 After you have downloaded the Omega theme, open the Omega folder.
-The you will find a directory labeled starterkits and then inside this directory different start-kits that you can use for a base theme.
+You will find a directory labeled starter kits and then inside this directory different start-kits that you can use as a base theme.
 Choose the HTML5 starter-kit and copy this directory back to your sites/all/themes directory.This will be your new custom theme.

 Step 2: Edit your .info file